QuarkNerd/blog/cprice/_posts/2016-09-01-using-d3-force-to-control-a-massive-display.md

 layout: default_post
 title: Using d3-force to control a massive tiny display
 categories:
-  - Charting
-  - D3
-  - JavaScript
-  - Web
-  - Events
+  - Tech
+summary: >-
-summary: "This post describes my entry into one of the hack events at JSConf.IS which challenged us to take control of the Northern Lights.
-It hopefully also serves as a nice introduction to creating visualisations with d3-force."
+  This post describes my entry into one of the hack events at JSConf.IS which challenged us to take control of the Northern Lights.
+It hopefully also serves as a nice introduction to creating visualisations with d3-force.
 ---

 I recently attended the very first [JSConf.IS](https://jsconf.is) in Reykjavik.
 It was a great conference and I can highly recommend it for next year.
 I've already blogged about [my highlights](highlights-from-jsconfis.html) so I thought I'd cover some of the other festivities.